x2v0/lfspd/README.md

   Distro does not contain X11, GUIs, mans, locales, tests, tutorials etc.

   It doesn't require any OS.
-This is "fake" Linux, imitates Linux distribution.
+This is "fake" Linux, aka rootfs, imitates Linux distribution.
 - all packages built from sources
 - minimized by size (compiled with size optimization flags + stripped & cleaned)
 - set of packages for scientific programming <b>[Readme/packages.md](Readme/packages.md)</b>